2025 Hong Kong legislative election: Contesting parties and candidates

 A total of 161 nominations were received to run, seven more than the previous election, with 107 of them being newcomers.
-Nearly half, 13 of the 28 functional constituencies were contested by new faces.
-South China Morning Post marked that 30% of the 161 candidates had links to mainland Chinese firms, a 50% increase from 2021, which indicated the prominence of mainland capital in Hong Kong's economy.
+Nearly half, 13 of the 28 functional constituencies, were contested by new faces.
+South China Morning Post noted that 30% of the 161 candidates had links to mainland Chinese firms, a 50% increase from 2021, which indicated the prominence of mainland capital in Hong Kong's economy.
 Up to 16 of the Hong Kong's 36 National People's Congress (NPC) deputies also registered to run in the election, more than double the seven in the 2021 election, alongside at least 12 members of the Chinese People’s Political Consultative Conference (CPPCC).
-The candidacy of all 161 competitors were cleared by the vetting panel Candidate Eligibility Review Committee on 10 November.
+All 161 competitors were cleared to contest by the vetting panel Candidate Eligibility Review Committee, as announced on 10 November.